l-copeman/european-countries/README.md

 ### Compatibility

-In order to confirm the correct functionality, responsiveness and appearance the website wastested on:
+In order to confirm the correct functionality, responsiveness and appearance the gane was tested on:

 * Chrome